Pirate Pop Plus Developer(s): dadako

 One of the more interesting features of this title is the amount of extras that can be purchased with in-game coins.
 The game screen is surrounded by a GameBoy-like machine that can be aesthetically customized with new screen colors, face plates, and buttons.
 New characters and in-game music can also be purchased with coins as well.
 These items provide a reason to keep popping bubbles in the endless mode, however none of the items (outside of the characters) change the gameplay in any real way.

 Even though the gameplay is addicting enough, Pirate Pop Plus simply does not offer enough content for a $5 release on the traditional console environment.
 In fact, the game really doesn’t make any sense on Wii U or Steam considering its portable friendly gameplay.
 While the experience certainly befits the 3DS, more single player content would have been nice to see.
 The stand-alone endless mode would have made more sense on a smart phone than a traditional games platform.
 That being said, gamers will still find Pirate Pop Plus to be a mostly-solid title with addictive gameplay.

 Just a guy who loves games, powerlifting, and cats (not necessarily in that order).
 I love collecting cool Nintendo stuff, especially old consoles and figures.
 Wario is my spirit animal.
-I’m also the host of the gaming podcast, Rack’s Room, which you can find on soundcloud and itunes!
+I’m also the co-host of the gaming podcast, Split Screen Gamescast, which you can find on soundcloud and itunes!